Delhi Gymkhana: History

-Originally the Imperial Delhi Gymkhana Club, it was founded on 3 July 1913, at Coronation Grounds, Delhi.
+Originally the Imperial Delhi Gymkhana Club, it was founded on 3 July 1913 after the British shifted India's capital from Kolkata (formerly Calcutta) to newly form New Delhi.
+Initially it was located at Coronation Grounds near Civil Lines, Delhi.
 Its first president was Spencer Harcourt Butler, first governor of the then United Provinces of Agra and Oudh.
-In 1928, the club was allotted 27.3 acre of land in the new imperial capital of India, New Delhi, on a perpetual lease.
+In 1928, the club was allotted 27.3 acre of land in the new imperial capital of India, New Delhi, on a perpetual lease with a token rent.

+The present building of club was designed by British architect Robert Tor Russell in the 1930s, who had previously designed the Connaught Place and Teen Murti House.
+In early 1930s, the wife of the Viceroy of India, donated Rs 21,000 to fast-track construction of a swimming pool, a marble plaque still commemorates: "Lady Willingdon Swimming Bath."

 The word imperial was dropped when India gained independence in 1947.

 The club is located in the heart of Lutyens' Delhi on Safdarjung Road, per the site plan drawn up by Sir Edwin Lutyens as part of his grand design for Imperial Celebrations.
 Lutyens Delhi - the eighth in line - was built in an area littered with stones, tombs, domes, ruined walls and gardens of imperial former capitals - the historic crossroads and battlegrounds of India.
+Over the years the complex developed to house 26 grass tennis courts, 7 clay courts, 3 squash courts, badminton courts, a billiards room and a covered swimming pool.
+It also has three lounge bars and 43 resident cottages.